lunkums/LANTICE/README.md

   <img src="./Images/customshader.gif" alt="A LIDAR implementation using shaders"/>
 </p>

 _Some of the specifics were lost on me, so it's a great thing I found code to borrow ;)_ With shaders, I could now render 1 million points concurrently with no noticeable performance impact between an empty scene and one with a completely populated compute buffer.
 Unfortunately, this approach had some problems too.
 Namely, increasing the size of the compute buffer to accomodate 2 million points (up from 1 million) resulted in my computer getting very hot and beeping loudly (not kidding).
 To me, this seemed like an obvious shortcoming; if increasing the size of the compute buffer caused my PC with a 3070 Ti to almost have a heart attack, then I can only imagine the effects it would have on a lower-end system.
-Could a 5-year-old computer handle even 1 million points or would I have to dynamically decrease the size based on the user's specs?
+Could a 5-year-old computer handle even 1 million points or would I have to dynamically decrease the population based on the user's specs?
 I decided this would problematic.

 The other problem I ran into was having trouble computing normals for the points correctly.
 What I mean by that is that points should always face outwards, parallel to the surface of the wall to which they cling.
 For some reason, I couldn't figure out how to calculate this.
 In hindsight, I could have just passed the position of the player to the custom shader and had the point always face him.
 Also, the restrictions of the compute buffer could have been addressed by creating several instances of the point renderer, each with their own shader and smaller compute buffer.
 But, my woes were addressed when I discovered a piece of technology built into Unity that I thought would be even better...